kbuaaaaaa/COTS_ICS_Security/Setup/3_docker_up.md

 * Go to adds-on and install Simulink. ![](images/addon.png)
 * The model folder should already be mapped to the container so you will find it on the sidebar.
 Double click on Water_Tank.prj and wait. ![](images/prj.png)
 * Now just press Run. ![](images/run.png)

-### Run everything together and it should work perfectly